San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 #5 Peek in on the Past at the 1300 Museum

-Although a rather small, we think the 1300 Museum is a San Gimignano must see sight!
-The free venue features a miniature replica of the town circa the year 1300.
-The scale model was created by two brothers in a span of two years – and the attention to detail is superb.
+Although rather small, we think the 1300 Museum is a San Gimignano must see sight!
+The free venue features a miniature replica of town circa 1300.

-The museum houses a few additional exhibits and there are pamphlets available to help explain each display.
+The model was created by two brothers in a span of two years – and the attention to detail is superb.
+The space houses a few additional exhibits and there are pamphlets available to help explain each display.

 #6 Gawk at the Frescoes at the Cathedral

-Adorned in vivid frescoes that date to the 1300s, the San Gimignano Duomo is truly spectacular.
 The floor-to-ceiling artworks depict scenes from the bible in stunning detail.
 Housed within the cathedral is the Chapel of Santa Fina, which is dedicated to the protector of the town.

 There is a fee to enter, but it includes an audio guide which is extremely helpful in explaining the sights.
 Combo tickets can also be purchased to include the in-house Museum of Sacred Art.